nvi-inc/fs-vgos/fs-vgos.md

 use '`+`' and/or '`-`' to increment and/or decrement the RDBE by a second
 at time until it agrees with the FS time.

-**If the PPS offset is greater in magnitude than ±1e-7 (±100 nanoseconds)** for an RDBE, it must be resync'd.
+**If the PPS offset is greater in magnitude than ±1e-7 (±0.1 µs)** for an RDBE, it must be resync'd.
 You can try using the 's' command in 'fmset' for each RDBE that has too large an offset.
 This command will take approximately 45 seconds per RDBE to complete.
 If as a result, the PPS offset comes within the tolerance, please check that all the RDBEs are sending data with

 ```fs
 mk6in